We extend warm greetings to those who are new to the Guild, and gratitude

 DAVID HARE.

-for his witty repartee, and for his gifts as an eloquent memoirist, a shrewd
+for his witty repartee, and for his gifts as a memoirist, a critic, and a theatre historian.
+Among his most lasting contributions

 to our cultural lives will be the charming books and articles he wrote,